 Durango, Colorado Public Transit: How to Get Around

 One of the best things about the city of Durango is the many public transportation options provided to residents and guests.
 Certain areas in Durango have excellent pedestrian infrastructure, and bike lanes make the city accessible to cyclists.
-From the local bus system to private car services, residents can choose the transit style that works best for them.
-Read on to learn all about public transportation in Durango.
+From the local bus system to private car services, residents can choose the transit style that works best for them when living in Durango, CO.

 Bus and Trolley Services in Durango